pharpend/louse/README.md

-# decamp-bugtrack
+# decamp-bugtracker

-decamp-bugtrack is a distributed bug-tracking system.
+decamp-bugtracker is a distributed bug-tracking system.
 It literally stores bugs in a YAML file and then version-controls the file with git.
 The idea is pretty portable, although this implementation is written in Haskell.

-The schema for the YAML file is stored in the `res/schemata/bugs.yml`.
+The schema for the YAML file is stored in the `res/schemata/project.yml`.
 The other schemata (for people, comments, individual bugs, etc) are stored in the `res/schemata/` directory.

 I can't really copyright an idea, but this particular implementation of it is